toyoshim/JVSMonitor/README.md

 ## Schematics
 ![Schematics](schematics.png)

+- It's omitted in the schematics, but you should need a level converter or at least a register to receive a 5V signal.
+Otherwise, the STM32 will be broken, or receive data will become noisy.

 - J3 and J2 are pass-through JVS connectors.
 - D+ signal should be monitored by the STM32 to dump protocols.
 - J1 is a standard USB connector to connect with PC.
 It will be used to write